 Here’s a simple question: how are you reading this article?
 Odds are you’re reading this on mobile.
 Even if you’re behind your desk, it’s safe to assume your phone is within easy reach.
 How does this relate to mobile payments and payment acquirer?
 Let's find out.

 Mobile phones: they’re such a huge part of our lives that it’s easier to forget your wallet than your mobile.
 So, payment providers have embraced this new frontier.
 New mobile solutions are introduced daily.

 Everybody who is somebody in the mobile industry has its own payment offering: Apple Pay.
 Samsung Pay.
-Android Pay.
+Google Pay.
 Huawei Pay.
 Etc, etc, etc.

 It works both ways.
 Established payment companies are also working on mobile products, such as PayPal Here.
 With that in mind, let’s take a closer look at mobile payments and their future.

 Types of mobile payments, that a payment acquirer can offer

 Mobile payments fall into two categories: payments on mobile and payments by mobile.
 This is by no means a hard division; the border between the two is blurring.
 Still, there are a few differences.

 Payments on mobile take place within the mobile ecosystem.
 A good example is mobile gaming.
 For example, free-to-play games offer premium options.
 Players can buy in-game currency or add-ons with their own money.
 Mobile shopping apps are another example.
 Shoppers can browse products, select, and pay.
 Easy.

 In fact, not putting down the phones is an integral part of the entire experience.
 Mobile payments are so popular for one simple reason: the easier it is to pay, the easier it is to sell.

 How about essential impulse purchases – such as in-game virtual currency?